qx6ghqkz/gallery-dl-server/README.md

 ### Installation

-The package can be installed along with its dependencies by performing `pip install .` in the root directory of the repository.
+The package can be installed with Python along with its dependencies by performing `pip install .` in the root directory of the repository.
 To install optional dependencies, perform `pip install .[full]`.
 It is recommended to install in a virtual environment to avoid dependency conflicts.

 Installation will allow running directly from the command line via the command `gallery-dl-server`.
+The log file will be created directly in the home directory of the user as long as the package is not in the current working directory.

 ### Standalone Executable